prabindh/peemuperf/README.md

 peemuperf
 =========

-Performance Monitoring for ARM using PMU - Cycle count, Cache misses, and more...
+Linux Performance Monitoring using PMU - ARM Cycles, Cache misses, and more ...

 Usage
 =========
-insmod peemuperf.ko evdelay=500 evlist=1,68,3,4 evdebug=1
+--> insmod peemuperf.ko evdelay=500 evlist=1,68,3,4 evdebug=1

-rmmod peemuperf.ko
+--> rmmod peemuperf.ko

+Parameters:

-evdelay = Delay between successive reading of samples from event counters (milliSec) evlist = Decimal value of event IDs to be monitored (refer ARM TRM).
+evdelay = Delay between successive reading of samples from event counters (milliSec)

+evlist = Decimal value of event IDs to be monitored (refer ARM TRM).
 If not specified, below are used:

    1 ==> Instruction fetch that causes a refill at the lowest level of instruction or unified cache